Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Places in ACs may be characterised by less pollution, fewer unskilled labour with the decline of industry.
 However, large factories may remain, increasing crime and leaching from contaminated factories may give places a unique identity.
 Theses previously exotic countries - most likely LIDCs - may receive the other end, with increased contamination, rapid rural-urban migration fuelling slum settlements, and exploitative employers leaving a negative perception of the place amongst its own residents.

 Cultures and religions may increasingly be less and less influential in how we feel about places.
 Increased homogenisation of cultures, transnational corporations (Nike, McDonald's)wanting to make their presence known on every high street and the disappearance of old traditions as young people become enveloped by social media are contributing to a feel of uniformity within towns and cities worldwide.
-The "clone town" index was made to study this phenomenon.
+The "clone town" index was made to study this phenomenon.It was relatively isolated until the railway arrived in 1846.
+It was faster to go to Amsterdam by boat than travel to London.

+Since then, it has had a complete revolution.
+Norwich is now the eighth most prosperous shopping location in the UK, with old-fashioned industrial buildings and factories being redeveloped and gentrified into new places such as Riverside, Castle Quarter, and Chantry Place.

+There has been a constant flow of students and academics in the area, fuelled by the UEA, which has close connections to world-renowned Cambridge Universities.
+The UEA also houses the John Innes Centre, which has provided global breakthroughs in the fields of biology and sciences, and Tyndall Centre for Climate Change, equally as significant.
+This has transformed the economy into a quaternary knowledge economy, supporting high-tech and scientific quaternary sector jobs, comparing to around 250 years ago, when it was just primary and secondary sector hub, involving large amounts of manufacturing and farm labour.

+Norwich is a commuter town too, with people coming into work from surrounding villages, and good transport links with goods moved into Norfolk via the M11 and A14.
+This has continued to attract investment by transnational corporations.

+### Shifting flows of people
+At the heart of it, people are what turn a space into a multifaceted place.
+The exact stage in people's lives determines and influence where people live.
+For example, the location and housing tenureand house type, and by extent, the place profile.

+The local availability of a resource or natural advantage can encourage the growth of a settlement and mould its identity by fuelling industry.
+If these resources run out or global shift occurs for a particular product, technology typically takes over the natural advantage and the place profile can and often change.
+In Norwich for example it has become cheaper and easier to manufacture goods like shoes and chocolate overseas and import it thanks to globalisation leading to the replacement of local resources.
+Ocean going ships have grown significantly in size and can no longer fit up the River Yare so the riverside docklands fell into decline, much like the London Docklands.

+## How do we understand place?

+> a) People see, experience and understand place in different ways, this can also change over time.
+b) Places are represented through a variety of contrasting formal and informal agencies.

+**Content A:**
+- The complexities that exist when trying to define place, including the concept of space versus place.
+- How and why people perceive places in different ways based on their identity, including age, gender, sexuality, religion and role.
+- How level of emotional attachment to place can influence people's behaviour and activities in a place.
+- How the processes of globalisation and time-space compression can influence our sense of place.

+**Content B:**
+- How informal representations of a place differ through contrasting media such as TV, film, music, art, photography, literature, graffiti and blogs.
+- Identify how formal and statistical representations of a place, such as census and geospatial data, contrasts with informal representations.

+---

+### Place Perception: Uluru and Jerusalem

+### Emotional attachment: The Kurds and Kurdistan

+### Globalisation and our sense of place

 ## Economic change and patterns of social inequality

 > 3.a.
 The distribution of resources, wealth and opportunities are not evenly spread within and between places.
 > 3.b.
 Processes of economic change can create opportunities for some while creating and exacerbating social inequality for others.
 > 3.c.
 Social inequality impacts people and places in different ways.